pappewaio/merging_imputed_genotypes/README.md

 Find the MAF and INFO score data.
 We also want to restrict to just EUR subset for the test analysis

+output also the separate common ID sets, which can be useful

 ## Installation

 ```